-This badge is the second in the Spanish for Lunch series.
+This microcredential is the second in the Spanish for Lunch series.
 It aligns with the Spanish for Lunch modules, which are free for all educators (see resources).
-This badge focuses on developing a template you can use to hold short, productive discussions with Spanish-speaking parents/guardians.
+This microcredential focuses on developing a template you can use to hold short, productive discussions with Spanish-speaking parents/guardians.
 You will work with a small group of bilingual students from your school to create and translate this template.

 You will need to collaborate with Spanish-speaking students to create home communication aids and to translate them into Spanish.